bhisaac/5eFP/5eFP-SRD.md

 You can use this feature to cast a spell with a spell level up to LEVEL.
 You can use this feature once.
 You regain expended uses when you finish a rest.

-For example, if you are a 2nd-level warlock and know the 1st-level spell _burning hands_, you can use this feature to cast _burning hands_ as a 1st-level or 2nd-level spell.
+For example, if you are a 2nd-level warlock and know the 1st-level spell _rebuke_, you can use this feature to cast _rebuke_ as a 1st-level or 2nd-level spell.

 #### Cantrips